tomjoht/documentation-theme-jekyll/doc_syntax_highlighting.md

 {% endhighlight %}

-The theme has syntax highlighting configured in the configuration file as follows:
+The theme has syntax highlighting specified in the configuration file as follows:

 ```
 highlighter: pygments
 ```

-You can use another highlighter such as rouge.
+You can use another highlighter such as `rouge`.

 The syntax highlighting is done via the css/syntax.css file.

 ## Available Pygments lexers

-The keywords you must add to specify the highlighting are called "lexers."
+The keywords you must add to specify the highlighting (in the previous example, `ruby`) are called "lexers."
 You can search for "pygments lexers" or go directly to [Available lexers](http://pygments.org/docs/lexers/) to see what values you can use.
 Here are some common ones I use:

 * js
 * html